Ramona's Cuisine

 🔪 How to make beef stir fry?

-It is an easy, quick, and quite simple dish to deliver a very appealing and tasty main dish.
+It is an easy, quick, and simple dish to deliver a very appealing and tasty main dish.

 • Prepare the vegetables